Sharp Edges Buttercream Cakes

 Method one

-This method uses a cake board on the top of the cake.
+This method uses a cake board on top of the cake.
 The top board is the same size as the bottom board.
 Furthermore, chilling the cake between steps is very important to make sure you get a smooth finish as well as sharp edges.

 Method two

-I started with this method and I found that it works best for me.
-Most importantly, I don't have to spend money on extra tools such as acrylic discs or risk flipping my cake several times.
-Especially in the hot and humid weather, I deal with.
+I started with this method, and I found that it works best for me.
+Most importantly, I don’t have to spend money on extra tools such as acrylic discs or risk flipping my cake several times.
+Especially in the hot and humid weather I deal with.

 Tort, level, & crumb coat.